10 Fascinating Things to See in Mexico City’s Centro Historico

 7. Torre Latinoamericana

-The view is amazing, and it’s the perfect opportunity to spot famous landmarks (including most of the ones on this list!).
+The view is wonderful, and it’s the perfect opportunity to spot famous landmarks (including most of the ones on this list!).

-Fun fact: Construction on this tower was completed in 1956, and it has since survived at least 3 major earthquakes!
+Fun fact: Construction on this tower was completed in 1956, and it has since survived at least three major earthquakes!

 Pro Tip: If the line to get up to the observation deck (“mirador”) is really long, you can bypass it by saying you’re going to the bar, which is right below the observation deck.

 On a clear day, you can see from one end of the Valley of Mexico to the other.
-The city sprawls throughout the entire area and is bordered by mountains on all sides.
+Mountains border the city on all sides as it sprawls throughout the entire area.

 8. Alameda Central